 To give you one example, Adam Clark Estes from Gizmodo says that the 9700 gave him “the closest shave” of his life.

 Adam Vegas from Moo.Reviews say that the 9000 series works excellent (for him) on long neck hair that’s all over the place.
 Better than a Panasonic and Braun razor.

 Using it is another story.
 You’ll need to use overlapping circular motions.
 And if you’re coming from a foil, it will be an adjustment.

 Here’s a quick look at the head…

-With the whole head being flexible and each cutting element capable of pivoting inwards and outwards, this product maneuvers easy around the face.
+With the whole head being flexible and each cutting element capable of pivoting inwards and outwards, this product maneuvers easily around the face.

 The body is fully waterproof, so you can even use this inside the shower.
 Plus, you can use it to wet shave.

 But there is a learning curve involved in using this tool.
 Using it requires a steady hand and intense concentration, especially when shaving the lip or sideburn area.

 Philips says that these new blades cut up to 30% closer compare to the previous generation.
-To be honest, it’s really hard to quantify if this claim is accurate so take it with a grain of salt but one thing for sure – it will provide a closer shave.
+To be honest, it’s tough to quantify if this claim is accurate, so take it with a grain of salt, but one thing for sure – it will provide a closer shave.

 As you’d expect from any Norelco product, build quality is excellent.
 The razor is light because it’s mostly plastic.
 But ergonomics is good, especially the grip.
 Look closely at the handle, and you’ll notice ribbed sections on the back and sides.

-This provides good stability just in case you like shaving inside the shower where things do get slippery.
+This provides excellent stability just in case you like shaving inside the shower, where things do get slippery.

 A poorly designed cleaning station

 But it’s not all cupcakes and roses for the 9300 because there were some complaints regarding the cleaning station.